kumbulanit/t-sql/sql trainning/untitled/Module 5/Lesson1_Sorting_Data.md

              THEN LastName
     END DESC,
     CASE
-        WHEN @SortColumn = 'Salary' AND @SortDirection = 'ASC' THEN Salary
+        WHEN @SortColumn = 'BaseSalary' AND @SortDirection = 'ASC' THEN BaseSalary
     END ASC,
     CASE
-        WHEN @SortColumn = 'Salary' AND @SortDirection = 'DESC' THEN Salary
+        WHEN @SortColumn = 'BaseSalary' AND @SortDirection = 'DESC' THEN BaseSalary
     END DESC,
     CASE
         WHEN @SortColumn = 'HireDate' AND @SortDirection = 'ASC'